khanmr/data-engineering-capstone/README.md

 The project follows these steps:

-Step 1: Scope the Project and Gather Data
+1. Scope the Project and Gather Data
-Step 2: Explore and Assess the Data
+2. Explore and Assess the Data
-Step 3: Define the Data Model
+3. Define the Data Model
-Step 4: Run ETL to Model the Data
+4. Run ETL to Model the Data
-Step 5: Complete Project Write Up
+5. Complete Project Write Up

 Complete project can be accessed from the jupyter notebook.